Cogmob/serialfs_es6/gen/release/README.md

-creates an object / string representation of a file system recursively
+creates an object / string representation of files and folders

 # usage